drvasanthi/RTL-Synthesis-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/67214592/183262384-4f0c4789-ff30-42e7-98d0-7bac64d9efea.png)

 In the above circuit, if the asynchronous set is enabled then Q = 1 and the output remains at the same state, since D input is set to 1.
-The same can be verified in the simulated waveform shown below along with verilog.
+The same can be verified in the simulated waveform shown below along with `verilog code`.

 <pre><code>
 module dff_const2(input clk, input reset, output reg q);